Economic Update for September 24, 2018

 Highlights of news-making events of the past week, from the economy and profits to Europe and interest rates.

-- Wholesale sales jumped 2.5% in May, the Census Bureau announced.
+- Housing starts jumped 9.2% in August, the Census Bureau reported.

 - The strengthening U.S. dollar, widening credit spreads, and higher oil prices are putting pressure on select emerging-market countries.

 - Worries of dwindling global spare capacity in oil production may cause prices to spike, risking an inflation scare.

 - The Fed appears to be on course to invert the yield curve.